open-component-model/ocm/docs/ocm/model.md

 For example:

-You want to describe different image versions to use for different Kubernetes versions for multiple purposes.
+You want to describe different image versions to be used for different Kubernetes versions and for multiple purposes.
 With the identity attributes this can easily be modeled by using
 - the `name` attribute for the purpose (e.g. DNS controller)
 - the `version` attribute for the image version